in4lio/yupp/doc/README.md

 the beta version.

-After that you will be able to apply macro expressions in the source code on Python, starting the script with:
+After that you will be able to apply macro expressions in the source code in Python, starting the script with:

     # coding: yupp